mandrasch/craftcms-sprig-green-coding-jobs-demo/README.md

 This demo is based on [Sprigboard](https://putyourlightson.com/sprig/videos#sprigboard) and [craftquest.io Reactive Searchable, Filterable Table with Sprig](https://craftquest.io/courses/reactive-searchable-filterable-table-with-sprig) tutorials.
 Other plugins used (optional): CKEditor, Blitz ($), Imager-X ($).

-Status: 🚧 work in progress 🚧 |
+Status: 🚧 work in progress 🚧 | Codespaces is buggy currently.

 <hr>